RamAnanth/learnable-similarity-transfer-rl/README.md

 ## A Learnable Similarity Metric between Tasks with Dynamics Mismatch

-Readme file for the code base to help run the specified experiments
+Code base to help run the specified experiments for the thesis titled "Transfer Reinforcement Learning across tasks with Dynamics Mismatch"

 ### Prerequisites